Skip to main content

 Successful Scenario Analysis requires several key ingredients.
 These include developing a robust model, identifying potential scenarios and critical assumptions, leading indicators and possible mitigating actions.

-Figure 1: Scenario Planning: Steps
+Figure 1: Six Steps in Scenario Planning

 1. Develop a Robust Model